angelmarine/portfolio-deep-learning/README.md

 - We used uniform and random portfolio benchmarks so compare the results.

 ### Reinforcement Learning
-- We tried to train reinforcement learning model for optimal portfolio construction.
+- We adopted reinforcement learning model proposed by Liang [1] and modified the model for our system.
 - In the reinforcement learning approach, we had following settings
 ```
 Reinforcement Learning Setting